maeligg/my-online-cookbook/README.md

 ### 🧰 Lightweight & easily extendable
-Easily customise the theme color and other site attributes using the global data files, or dive into the code and change anything easily.
+Easily customise the theme color and other site attributes using the global data files, or dive into the code and change anything.
 The CSS is authored using [Sass](https://sass-lang.com/) and following the [BEM](https://en.bem.info/) naming convention.
 JavaScript is added where needed using [Alpine](https://github.com/alpinejs/alpine) and following a component-based approach.
 Images are processed and optimised at build-time using the [Eleventy image plugin](https://www.11ty.dev/docs/plugins/image/).
 Apart from Alpine, there are no run-time dependencies, making the site both extremely lightweight and easy to pick up and modify.

 ## Run the site locally